-You should read the following discussion and analysis together with "Selected Consolidated Financial Data" and our consolidated financial statements and related notes included in this report.
+You should read the following discussion and analysis together with "Item 7.
+Selected Consolidated Financial Data" and our consolidated financial statements and related notes included in this report.
 The discussion in this report contains forward-looking statements that involve risks and uncertainties, such as statements of our plans, objectives, expectations and intentions.
 The cautionary statements made in this report should be read as applying to all related forward-looking statements wherever they appear in this report.
-Factors that could cause or contribute to these differences include those discussed in "Risk Factors," as well as those discussed elsewhere.
-You should read "Risk Factors" and "Special Note Regarding Forward-Looking Statements."
+Factors that could cause or contribute to these differences include those discussed in "Item 1A.
+Risk Factors," as well as those discussed elsewhere.
+You should read "Item 1A.
+Risk Factors" and "Special Note Regarding Forward-Looking Statements."
 Our actual results could differ materially from those discussed here.
-Factors that could cause or contribute to these differences include to these differences include, but are not limited to:
+Factors that could cause or contribute to these differences that could cause or contribute to these discussed here.
+Factors that could cause or contribute to these discussed here.
+Factors that could cause or contribute to these discussed here.
+Factors that could cause or contribute to these discussed here.
+Factors that could cause or contribute to these differences include, but are not limited to:

-Future economic instability in the global economy, which could affect spending on Internet services; the impact of changing foreign exchange rates (in particular the Euro to USD and Canadian to USD exchange rates) on the translation of our non-USD denominated revenues, expenses, assets and liabilities; legal and operational difficulties in new markets; the imposition of a requirement that we contribute to the U.S. Universal Service Fund and similar funds in other countries; changes in government policy and/or regulation, including net neutrality rules by the United States Federal Communications Commission and in the area of data protection; increasing competition leading to lower prices for our services; our ability to attract new customers and to increase and maintain the volume of traffic on our network; our ability to maintain our Internet peering arrangements on favorable terms; our reliance on an equipment vendor, Cisco Systems Inc., and the potential for hardware or software problems associated with such equipment; the dependence of our network on the quality and dependability of third-party fiber providers; our ability to retain certain customers that comprise a significant portion of our revenue base; the management of network failures and/or disruptions; and outcomes in litigation as well as other risks discussed from time to time in our filings with the Securities and Exchange Commission, including, without limitation, this annual report on Form 10-K for the fiscal year ended December 31, 2011.
+Future economic instability in the global economy, which could affect spending on Internet services; the impact of changing foreign exchange rates (in particular the Euro to USD and Canadian dollars to USD exchange rates) on the translation of our non-USD denominated revenues, expenses, assets and liabilities; legal and operational difficulties in new markets; the imposition of a requirement that we contribute to the U. S. Universal Service Fund; changes in government policy and/or regulation, including rules regarding data protection and cyber security; increasing competition leading to lower prices for our services; our ability to attract new customers and to increase and maintain the volume of traffic on our network; the ability to maintain our Internet peering arrangements on favorable terms; our reliance on an equipment vendor, Cisco Systems Inc., and the potential for hardware or software problems associated with such equipment; the dependence of our network on the quality and dependability of third-party fiber providers; our ability to retain certain customers that comprise a significant portion of our revenue base; the management of network failures and/or disruptions; and outcomes in litigation as well as other risks discussed from time to time in our filings with the Securities and Exchange Commission, including, without limitation, this annual report on Form 10-K for the fiscal year ended December 31, 2012.